Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Preview of the Adaptive Hypothesis Testing

-We first introduce the null and the alternative hypotheses as well as the concept of minimax rate of testing in Subsection \ref{subsec:hyp}.
-We then describe our new data-driven, rate-adaptive test for NPIV type models in Subsection \ref{subsec:sst}.
-The theoretical justifications are postponed to Sections \ref{sec:minimax} and \ref{sec:adapt:test}.
+We first introduce the null and the alternative hypotheses as well as the concept of minimax rate of testing in Section~\ref{subsec:hyp}.
+We then describe our new rate-adaptive test for NPIV type models in Section~\ref{subsec:sst}.